 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 If you would like a copy of the information held on you please contact our DPO, firstname.lastname@example.org.
 She will aim to provide the relevant data within 28 days.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.

 If you wish to lodge a complaint, you have the right to do this through the Information Commissioner’s Office:

 - Phone: 0303 123 1113

 - Post: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

 Under these circumstances, WCD will disclose requested data.
-However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.
+However, the DPO will ensure the request is legitimate, seeking assistance from the company’s legal advisers where necessary.